-7.3 Leases
+7.3 Lease

-The Group has entered into commercial leases on certain property, motor vehicles and other items where it is not in the best interest of the Group to purchase these assets.
-The motor vehicle leases have an average life of between three and five years, with no renewal option included in the contracts.
-There are no restrictions placed upon the Group by entering into these leases.
+The Branch has entered into commercial leases on certain property, motor vehicles and other items where it is not in the best interest of the Branch to purchase these assets.
+The motor vehicle leases have an average life of three years, with no renewal option included in the contracts.
+There are no restrictions placed upon the Branch by entering into these leases.
+All leases are related to assets held for sale and shall be transferred to another AMP Group company upon completion of the sale of such assets.